myelintek/documentation/user/vc_pipeline.rst

 * **Task name**:
   ``task_name`` specifies the task name.
-  By default, the name is derived from the pipeline name and step name, which is stable among pipeline executions if the pipeline settings remain unchanged.
+  By default, the name is derived from the pipeline name and step name, which does not change among pipeline executions if the pipeline settings remain unchanged.
 * **Force remove** (*no variable substitution*):
-  ``force_remove`` is a boolean value specifying removing existing task(s) with the same task name.
+  ``force_remove`` is a boolean value specifying removing existing tasks with the same task name.
   By default, it is ``true``.
 * **Template** (*required*):
   ``template`` specifies the template to run.
 It is a dictionary defining: